web2solutions/dhxMVP/README.md

 ## What the boilerplate provides?

-Until this version, this boilerplate provide features to build full feature offline applications.
+Until this version, this boilerplate provides features to build full featured offline applications.
 Still there is no standard defined for server communication.
 This piece of software shall to be implemented.

 For future releases, this boilerplate will also provides a complete REST back end to be consumed by your client side application, in this way, letting you to build offline, online and syncable applications.